THBingen/THProjectX/README.md

 Der Code wird in Englisch verfasst.
 Die Konversationen auf Github sowie die Kommentare im Code werden in Deutsch geschrieben.

-English: The code is written in english.
-Conversations on github an comments (code) are written in german.
+English: The code is written in English.
+Conversations on Github and Comments (code) are written in German.